Yuuso/bgfx-odin/README.md

 ## Bindings

 Generated Odin bindings are in the `bgfx` directory.
 The static bgfx libs need to be built separately and copied to the `bgfx/lib` directory.

 The bindings match the C API with no extra wrappers.
-Types are formatted to roughly match the common Odin style.
+Types are converted to roughly match the common Odin style.

 ## Generating

 Regenerate new bindings by running a `generate` script in the `gen` directory.
 Bindings generation requires lua and uses the bgfx IDL scripts.

 ## Examples

 Minimal example:
 `odin run example/mini_example.odin -file`

 `mt_example.odin` requires the shaders to be built by running a `make_shaders` script in the example/data directory.
-Shader building uses the bgfx shader makefile.
+Shader building uses the bgfx shader makefile and expects shaderc to be in the bgfx tools directory.